Maltipoo Breed Information

 - Easy to train, groom, and love, the Maltipoo dogs are an excellent choice for first-time pet owners

-True to their parent breeds, the Maltipoo dogs inherit the small size of both the Maltese and the Poodle standing at 9 to 12 inches tall and weighing between 5 to 10 pounds fully grown.
+True to their parent breeds, the Maltipoo dogs inherit the small size of both the Maltese and the Poodle.
+Acording to their breed standards, they stand at 9 to 12 inches tall and weigh between 5 to 10 pounds fully grown.
 Depending on which parent genes dominate the most, a full-grown Maltipoo can stand on either end of the scale, with the most common size being 10 inches and around 8 pounds for a Maltipoo adult.
-A full-grown Teacup Maltipoo is on the lower end of the scale with a height of up to 8-9 inches and a weight of 5 to 7 pounds.
+This dog can also be up to 14 inches tall when fully grown.
+A full-grown Teacup is on the lower end of the scale with a height of up to 8-9 inches and a weight of 5 to 7 pounds.

 With a sweet puppy face, beautiful dark round expressive eyes, an adorable dark button nose, and endearing floppy ears, the Maltipoo is one of the most sought-after doodle puppies and it’s easy to see why.
 These dogs appear joyful and friendly, and their attitude inspires affection.
 Their step is bouncy and they always seem ready for a cuddle and a friendly chase.